Photograph: eagle statue in front of Robert J. Dole Hall

 Professor Chelsea Baldwin, Academic Enrichment and Bar Passage

-• This intensive program will introduce students to many of the basic skills and processes they need to succeed in law school.
+Review required readings.
+This intensive program will introduce students to many of the basic skills and processes they need to succeed in law school.
 Students will begin the study of case law during the program and the process of learning how to extract critical information from case readings.
 Students will also be exposed to law school fact patterns and the mechanics of answering law school examination questions.
 These skills are not explicitly taught in the traditional legal education model, but the program represents Washburn's commitment to cutting-edge legal pedagogy that is supported by modern educational research.

-• The Academic Skills Program is required for all J.D. and LL.M. students.
+The Academic Skills Program is required for all J.D. and LL.M. students.
 It is optional for Transfer and Visiting students (but highly encouraged for those who will not yet be starting their third year).

 Other Activities Throughout the Semester

-Most law students are advised to not immerse themselves in other activities at the beginning of their first semester, until they find their footing and know how much time they will actually have.
+Most law students are advised not to immerse themselves in other activities at the beginning of their first semester, until they find their footing and know how much time they will actually have.

 Professional Development Office (PDO) Events